nabanitadattase/NewYork-Times-Movie-Review-Full-Stack-Project/README.md

-# Java
-Project has been done using JSP and servlet and follwed MVC model structure.
+NewYork Times Movie Review (JSP,Servlet,MVC,Java7)Full Stack Project:

+About:

+The goal of the project is to create an application integrated with New York Times movie review API.

+The requirements are:
+•	There should be at least a minimal styled Web frontend
-Through Rest API Call, It can List an arbitrary number of movie reviews It is also possible to search for a specific movie
+•	List an arbitrary number of movie reviews
+•	It should be possible to search for a specific movie
-It is also possible to see a short review summary for a specific movie If New York Times adds a new review it is automatically reflecting the change.
+•	It should be possible to see a short review summary for a specific movie
+•	If New York Times adds a new review it would be nice if the list automatically could reflect the change.

-MovieReview.jsp is used for display purpose.
-Two java files in controller package are used for servlet.
-Two java files in generate package have been developed the method details of java files.
-I have used Java version7 and Netbeans IDE and Apache Tomcat as Application server to do this project.
+Main technologies used during development:

+Front-end: